Subaru-PFS/drp_1d/README.md

 # pylibamazed

-## What is pylibamazed ?
+## About ?

-pylibamazed is a Python package that provides numerical algorithms dedicated to the analysis of 1D spectroscopic data of astronophysical sources.
+pylibamazed is a Python package wrapping numerical algorithms for the analysis of 1D spectroscopic data of astrophysical sources.

 ## Main features

 * Estimate source category (galaxy, star or QSO)
-* Classify source type (sub-classification into the source category, e.g. the spectral type of a star for star category)
+* Classify source type (sub-classification into the source category, e.g. the spectral type of a star for the star category)
 * Estimate redshift
 * Provide redshift reliability
-* Estimate de radial velocity
+* Estimate radial velocity
-* Measure flux of emission line
+* Measure fluxes of emission lines

+##Playing pylibamazed
+pylibamazed should work on Linux and OS X.

-## Dependencies
+### Dependencies

+The pylibamazed algorithms are mainly developped in C++ and wrapped in Python.
+These algorithms are dependant on the thirdparties listed below.
+It is recommended to install third parties on your system using your own package manager.
+However, pylibamazed provides a python script to install these thirdparties.
+To install third parties using pylibamazed internal script, refer to the related [third parties](#Third-parties-install-guide) section.

-`pylibamazed` depends on following third parties:
+Required third parties:
 * [boost](https://www.boost.org/) >=1.57
 * [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/) >=3.36
 * [gsl](https://www.gnu.org/software/gsl/) >=2.5
 * [fftw](http://www.fftw.org/) >=3.3.8
 * [openblas](https://www.openblas.net/) >= 0.3.19

-`pylibamazed` also depends on following python packages
+Required python packages:
 * [numpy](https://www.numpy.org/) >=1.16.0
 * [astropy](https://www.astropy.org/) >=3.1.1
 * [cython](https://cython.org/) >=0.17.0
 * [pandas](https://pandas.pydata.org/) >=1.0.0
 * [h5py](https://www.h5py.org/) >=2.9

-## Install

-The pylibamazed algorithms are widly developped in C++ and wrapped in Python.
-These algorithms are depending of known thirdparties listed above.
-It is recommanded to install third parties on your system using your own package manager.
-However, pylibamazed provides a python script to install theses thirdparties.
-To install third parties using pylibamazed internal script, refer to the related [third parties](#Third-parties-install-guide) section.

 ### Build and install

-To install pylibamazed from source you need following requirements in addition to the normal dependencies above.
+Prerequisites to install pylibamazed from source code:

 * [gcc](https://gcc.gnu.org/)
 * [python](https://www.python.org/) >=3.6
 * [cmake](https://cmake.org/) >=3.12
 * [swig](http://www.swig.org/) >=4.0

-To build the C++ part, in `pylibamazed` root directory execute:
+To build the C++ part, in `pylibamazed` root directory, run:

     mkdir build
     cd build